Do You Need a Front License Plate in Texas?

 Very few of the benefits of the second plate aid motorists.
 Most are to help law enforcement or toll road authorities.

-A study from the Texas A&M Transportation Institute showed that front plates can aid in::
+A study from the Texas A&M Transportation Institute showed that front plates can aid law enforcement and transportation authorities in:

 • Traffic stops